Drauzio Varella: Writing

 Varella is active in furthering the public understanding of science, particularly regarding medical topics.
 He has been a columnist for Brazilian newspapers such as Folha de S. Paulo and Zero Hora and was invited by the Globo TV Network to host a series of programs on the human body, the brain, first aid, smoking,pregnancy, obesity and others, which were exhibited at the Fantástico show on Sundays.
 He is also the producer and host of a TV talk show on medicine and health, which is broadcast on several TV channels.

 For his work as a writer, Varella received several prizes and awards, among them the Prêmio Jabuti from the Brazilian Book Chamber, the International Book Fair of Bologna, Bologna, Italy, and The International Book Biennal of Rio de Janeiro (2001).

 He has also written fiction for adults and children and has often been a vocal supporter of scientific skepticism.

 Controversy

-In 2020, Varella was criticized after being featured in a documentary aired on Fantástico which reporting on the life of trans women incarcerated in male prisons, in which he hugged an inmate who been convicted for the rape and murder of a 9-year-old child.
+In 2020, Varella was criticized after being featured in a documentary aired on Fantástico reporting on the life of trans women incarcerated in male prisons, in which he hugged an inmate who been convicted for the rape and murder of a 9-year-old child.
 He later apologized, stating that he did not know what crime she had committed, and that he avoids learning this information to prevent bias when treating patients.